ctx-core/be/README.md

 ## usage with a reaactive library such as rmemo

 The be function can hold reactive state.
-When `ctx` is dependency injected, the same reactive state can be held & used in other areas of the code base.
-This removes the need to define state in a particular order. ctx-core/be works with other reactive state management libraries as well.
+Dependency injecting `ctx` allows sharing the same reactive state across in-process libraries.
+Calling state in a particular order is not necessary.
+Dependencies load before dependents. ctx-core/be works with any reactive state management library.

 [//]: @formatter:off
 ```ts